 Location, bands, and stuff

-Wristbands, student ID and age ID will be required to enter into the concert and beer gardens.
-A wristband is needed but does not guarantee entry into the concert and beer gardens.
+Wristbands, student ID and age ID will be required to enter the event.
+A wristband is needed but does not guarantee entry into the event.
 Sorry.
 It’s inconvenient but those are the rules to ensure everyone’s safety and ability to have fun.

-- BSD has been a tradition at the U of C for 58 years, having started in 1960.
-It has long served an important purpose for U of C students by fostering a sense of U of C pride and building campus community.
+- BSD has been a tradition at the University of Calgary for 59 years, having started in 1960.
+It has long served an important purpose for UCalgary students by fostering a sense of UCalgary pride and building campus community.

 - In 1989 the university approached the SU and asked that we host a single, large event on campus to celebrate BSD.
 The hope was that we would be able to offer a safe and fun environment for students to celebrate the last day of classes.

 A few reasons: